Nettention/LexicographicBinaryCompare/README.md

 # How to use

-Include the header file in your project.
+Include the header file into your project.

 Call the function.